 If you eat at mainly Table Service (TS) restaurants and order wine, beer, appetizers and/or cocktails, TIW is the way to go.
 Your break-even point is $750.
 You get 20% off of everything at certain restaurants and 18% tip is auto applied to the bill.
-(Be careful of blackout dates and be sure your desired restaurant is still on the plan before you go to Walt Disney World.)
+(Be careful of blackout dates.
+Be sure your desired restaurant is still on the plan, too, before you go to Walt Disney World.)

-If you prefer to stop and eat at a QS where ever you are during the day; do not order much alcohol during TS meals; want to save money by not having to pay tips at QS restaurants; do not usually order appetizers, vacation party eats hearty meals; want to have as much paid as possible in advance, DDP is your best option.
+If you prefer to stop and eat at a QS wherever you are during the day, DDP is the better option.
+Plus, it allows you to save money by not having to pay tips at QS restaurants.
+As long as you don’t normally order appetizers and your vacation party eats hearty meals, the DDP is still the better option.
+Some people also like to have as much paid as possible before their trip.
+The DDP allows you to do that.